Myriad-Dreamin/tinymist/editors/helix/README.md

 language-servers = ["tinymist"]
 ```

+## Tips

+### Working with Multiple-File Projects

+There is a way in [Neovim](../neovim/README.md#multiple-file-project-support), but might be no way in Helix regard to [How to Send Custom LSP commands](https://github.com/helix-editor/helix/discussions/3933).

 ## Extra Settings

 To configure LSP server, you can edit the `language-server.tinymist` section.
 For example, if you want to export PDF on typing and output files in `$root_dir/target` directory: